 Admission to the MEd Counselling specialization at the Prince George campus occurs each September; deadline for applications is December 15 of the prior year.
 Admission to the program at regional campuses does not normally occur each year and will vary in response to demand and resources.
-In addition to the admission application requirements outlined in section 1.0 of the Graduate Admissions and Regulations, applicants who are applying to the Prince George campus MEd Counselling specialization are required to have graduated with a Baccalaureate degree a minimum of two years prior to the admission date to which they are applying, and to have obtained some paid or unpaid work experience in a helping capacity at a counselling-related or teaching-related setting since receiving their Baccalaureate degree.
-The two year post-Baccalaureate requirement does not apply to admissions to the MEd Counselling specialization at regional campuses.
+In addition to the admission application requirements outlined in section 1.0 of the Graduate Admissions and Regulations, priority will be given to those applicants applying for the MEd Counselling specializationwho have (a) graduated with a Baccalaureate degree a minimum of two years prior to the admission date to which they are applying, and (b) obtained some paid or unpaid work experience in a helping capacity at a counselling-related or teaching-related setting since receiving their Baccalaureate degree.